C974 - Science Methods—Middle Grades General Science

 Why Other Options Are Wrong:

-This is incorrect because one day represents the Earth’s rotation on its axis, not its orbit around the Sun.
+This is incorrect because one day represents the Earth’s rotation on its axis, not its orbital period around the Sun.

 7.